Image of a small toy car and a key fob on top of an auto insurance form

 Protection for Your Assets

-If you are found to be at fault in an accident, the damages and medical expenses could quickly exceed the minimum insurance coverage limits.
-If this happens, you could be held liable for the remaining costs, which may place your personal assets at risk.
+If you are at fault in an accident, your liability could quickly exceed your minimum insurance coverage limits.
+If this happens, you could be on the hook for the remaining costs, which may place your personal assets at risk.
 Purchasing additional liability coverage helps protect your assets and reduce your risk of financial hardship.

 Protection for Your Vehicle